sagemath/trac_to_gh/Issue 2047.md

 # Issue 2047: [with patch] new fast float evaluation framework does not work with multivariate polynomials

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2047

 Original creator: cwitty